SchemaMapper: Conditional Feature Type Mapping

 The workspace ACAD reader is currently set up with two feature types: Active and Abandoned.

-The schemas, feature types, and attribute values of these objects are handled perfectly by our current SchemaMapper setup.
+Our current SchemaMapper setup perfectly handles these objects' schemas, feature types, and attribute values.
 But suppose we introduce some new and strange data?
 How would our workflow handle the transformation?

 Let’s enable our Additional Feature Type (“Update”) and see if we can integrate it into our current workspace.